BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 The first line assigns a value to `miles`, but it has no visible effect.
 The second line is an expression, so the REPL evaluates it and displays the result.
 It turns out that a marathon is about 42 kilometers.

 But if you type the same code into a script and run it, you get no output at all.
 In script mode an expression, all by itself, has no visible effect.
-Julia actually evaluates the expression, but it doesn't display the value unless you tell it to:
+Julia actually evaluates the expression, but it doesn’t display the value unless you tell it to:

 ```@example
 miles = 26.2